san-zrl/chess_openings/chess_openings_blog.md

 - `time_control`: Time limit plus seconds added per move
 - `termination`: Reason for terminating the game as one of ['Normal', Time forfait'].

-The original PGN data also contained the playesr's Lichess user names.
+The original PGN data also contained the playesr\'s Lichess user names.
 I stripped them for privacy reasons.

 ## Q1: What are the most frequently used opening systems?